CVincent88/Groupomania/README.md

 Make sure MySql is running.

+Create a .env file in Groupomania/backend with the following configuration:

+#######

+NODE_ENV=development

+DB_HOST=localhost
+DB_USER=yourUsername
+DB_PASS=yourPassword
+DB_DIALECT=mysql

+JWT_KEY=yourJWTKey

+#######

-To run the server, go to /Groupomania/backend:
+ - To start the server, go to /Groupomania/backend (you may have to install npm):
 -> npm run start.

-To start Vue, with a second command line, go to /Groupomania/client -> npm run serve.
+ - To start Vue, with a second command line, go to /Groupomania/client (you may have to install npm):
+ -> npm run serve.

+To create an admin account:

+Create a regulare account directly on the app.
+Then, from MySql command line, type:

+UPDATE users SET isAdmin = 1 WHERE emailAddress = 'yourEmailAddress';